waii-ai/waii-sdk-js/README.md

   - `user_id` (optional): The ID of the user performing the modification.

 - `signal` (optional): An AbortSignal object for aborting the request.

-Certainly!
-Here's the documentation for the `ModifyDBConnectionResponse` object:

 #### Returns: